 - The client communicates with the project manager, and the manager assigns tasks to the team.
-The client has access to any required information and is continually aware of the development process by weekly or daily, as per the requirement of client.
+The client has access to any required information and is continually aware of the development process weekly or daily, as per the requirement of the client.

 - You can quickly create a product MVP and test, for example by releasing a test version.
 Which helps to understand what needs to be changed or improved.

 - Which features should be implemented and is it better to start with simpler or more complex things?
 The choice is yours and you may change at any time.

 - Can be effectively used to compare prices across service providers